mdclyburn/hume/README.md

 -------------

 Documentation for Hume is maintained within the repository.
-Up-to-date documentation may be found in the `doc` branch.
+Up-to-date documentation may be found in the `docs` branch.
 To generate the documentation, you will need:
 * `doxygen`
 * `pdflatex`